 1. Asking for a fact without supplying or enabling retrieval

-How to spot it: your prompt names a specific entity (paper, function, number, date) and you have not given the model any way to look it up.
+How to spot it: your prompt names a specific entity (paper, function, number, date) and you have given the model no way to look it up.

 2. Asking for a “complete” or “comprehensive” list

-Prompts like "list all the React hooks" or "give me every Cloudflare Workers binding type" trigger completion behavior.
-The model writes 10 real items and 2 invented ones to make the list look exhaustive.
-Few real lists in training are exactly N items, so the model pads.
+Prompts like list all the React hooks or give me every Cloudflare Workers binding type trigger completion behavior.
+The model writes 10 real items and 2 invented ones so the list looks exhaustive.
+Few real lists in training are exactly N items, so it pads.

-How to spot it: output has suspiciously round counts (exactly 10, exactly 7), or items at the end of the list look generic.
+How to spot it: output has suspiciously round counts (exactly 10, exactly 7), or the last items look generic.

 3. Training cutoff vs. recent change

-How to spot it: the topic is something that changed in the last 6-12 months — versions, prices, model names, deprecations.
+How to spot it: the topic changed in the last 6-12 months (versions, prices, model names, deprecations).

 4. No instruction to flag uncertainty